Gunjan-D/movie-explorer/ALTERNATIVE_SETUP.md

-# Specual Note: Alternative Installation Methods for Node.js (No Admin Required, I faced this issue)
+# Special Note: Alternative Installation Methods for Node.js (No Admin Required, I faced this issue)

 ## If You Don't Have Admin Access (I was not having admin access)